mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 9. Self-control

 ### Ephesians (6)
-1. Chose us before the creation (ch.
-1)
+1. Chose us before the creation
-2. By grace we have been saved (ch.
-2)
+2. By grace we have been saved
-3. Gentiles are also heirs, access with confidence, love of Christ (ch.
-3)
+3. Gentiles are also heirs, access with confidence, love of Christ
-4. Unity, righteous living, new self (ch.
-4)
+4. Unity, righteous living, new self
-5. Pure living, Giving thanks, Loving your wife (ch.
-5)
+5. Pure living, Giving thanks, Loving your wife
-6. Children and Parents, Armor of God (ch.
-6)
+6. Children and Parents, Armor of God

 #### Verses
 - `4:26-27` - *In your anger do not sin.
 Do not let the sun go down while you are still angry, 27 and do not give the devil a foothold.* (NIV)